-- To develop a Behaviour Policy, supported and followed by the whole school community parents, teachers, children and Governors based on a sense of community and shared values. - To reinforce safe practice around school and in class in light of Covid 19 so that our school family can feel safe - To foster a caring, family atmosphere, in which teaching and learning can take place in a safe and happy environment. - To teach moral values and attitudes as well as knowledge and skills.
+- To develop a Behaviour Policy, supported and followed by the whole school community parents, teachers, children and Governors based on a sense of community and shared values. - To foster a caring, family atmosphere, in which teaching and learning can take place in a safe and happy environment. - To teach moral values and attitudes as well as knowledge and skills.
 (This will promote responsible behaviour, self-discipline, self-respect and respect for other people and property). - To reinforce good behaviour, by providing a range of rewards for children of all ages and abilities, rather than simply to punish bad behaviour. - To resolve behavioural problems in a caring and sympathetic manner as they occur, in the expectation of achieving an improvement in behaviour. - To encourage children to adhere to the school rules: - We respect everything and everybody - We keep our hands and feet to ourselves.